 In addition to spring training practices and games, baseball lovers can watch the Arizona State University Sun Devils play college baseball at Phoenix Municipal Stadium in downtown Phoenix and the Arizona Diamondbacks, Phoenix’s major league team, play at Chase Field in downtown Phoenix.
 Batters up, hands down: the greater Phoenix area is the place to be if you love baseball!

-It’s not spring yet, however, it’s not too soon to check your calendar and begin making arrangements to visit next year’s spring training events.
-Interested guests may find this link helpful for planning to see your favorite teams in action: Cactus League Trip Planner
+It’s almost spring.
+It’s time to check your calendar and begin making arrangements to visit this year’s spring training events.
+Interested guests may find this link helpful for planning to see your favorite teams in action: Cactus League Spring Training Schedule.

 Arizona Vacation Home Rentals has a variety of properties that are near spring training activities.
-A few homes are within walking distance.
+If spring training is one of your reasons for visiting Arizona, talk to our reservations specialists about best properties to book.

 Save money and support local business by booking directly through